-Supporting the conservation of many endangered species, he’s raised thousands of pounds for wildlife.
+Supporting the conservation of many endangered species, he has raised thousands of pounds for wildlife.
 In 2016 he painted a record-breaking life-size big tusker elephant in oils on canvas.
 He is also a five times finalist of Wildlife Artist of the Year.

 Julie Wilson is an animal sculptor who lives and works in rural Leicestershire.
 Several trips to Kenya inspired her African pieces, although her sculptures range from penguins to Himalayan snow leopards.

-All her pieces are highly detailed, textured and very natural.
+All her pieces are highly detailed, textured, and very natural.
 They are made from coarse stoneware clay using slab building techniques and hand-finished using slips and oxides.
+View them here.

 Nick Mackman is an award winning animal sculptor.
 Her work is held in private collections around the world and is prized for its striking intensity and personality.
 Her art is informed by her life-long love of animals.
 Through her work she actively supports wildlife conservation projects at home and abroad.